Ronald Reagan Presidential Library: Planning

 Reagan formally accepted the Hoover Institution invitation in January 1983.
 The plans included three components: an archival library for researchers, a museum for the general public, and a "Center for Public Affairs" which would serve as a think tank to promote the ideas of the Reagan Foundation.
-Negotiations were undertaken between Stanford's Kennedy and Reagan's adviser Edwin Meese III.
+Negotiations were undertaken between Stanford's Kennedy and Reagan's adviser Edwin Meese.
 In June 1983, Kennedy called for Stanford faculty to express their opinions through the Rosse Committee, to report by October.
 Professor John Manley accused the Hoover Institution of right-wing bias, and said that Stanford's reputation for objectivity would suffer from partisanship.
 The Rosse Committee reported both the negative and the positive aspects of the proposed library, and Stanford's Board of Trustees approved the location in December 1983.
 The agreement was announced in February 1984.
 Local opposition heightened after that, and a student group was formed to publicize the negative aspects, shocking their readers with fearful images of scholarly Stanford turning into a political "Reagan University".
 This polarized response was compared in the press to the Nixon Foundation's difficulties at Duke.
 A recurring point of contention was the Center for Public Affairs; some critics announced they would only approve the project if the think tank was removed or relocated offsite.
 Nancy Reagan insisted that the three components were indivisible, that she would not consider any suggestion of splitting up the proposal.

 Because of continued concerns about partisan politics, the library plans were canceled by Stanford in 1987.
 The site in Simi Valley was chosen the same year.

 Design

-Designed by Hugh Stubbins and Associates, the library is in Simi Valley, California, about 40 mi northwest of Downtown Los Angeles and 15 mi west of Chatsworth.
+The Reagan Library is located at 40 Presidential Drive in Simi Valley, California about 40 mi northwest of downtown Los Angeles and 15 mi west of Chatsworth.

+The library's design was unveiled on January 28, 1987, in Spanish Mission style.
+According to its architect, Hugh Stubbins, Reagan approved the design, likening it to his residence of Rancho del Cielo.

 New York design agency Donovan/Green was contracted to design the facility's interior and exhibition spaces with partner Nancye Green overseeing the project.
 Construction of the library began in 1988, and the center was dedicated on November 4, 1991.
-At the time of its dedication, it was the largest presidential library.
-The dedication ceremonies were the first time in United States history that five United States presidents gathered together in the same place: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan himself, and George H. W. Bush.
+The dedication ceremonies were the first time in United States history that five American presidents gathered together in the same place: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan himself, and George H. W. Bush.
 Six First Ladies also attended: Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, and Barbara Bush.
-Only Former First Lady Jacqueline Kennedy Onassis did not attend; but, her children Caroline Kennedy Schlossberg and John F. Kennedy Jr. were in attendance along with Luci Johnson Turpin, younger daughter of President Lyndon B. Johnson, as well as descendants of Franklin D. Roosevelt.